mrafa3/viz_experiments/top_goal_scorers_soccer/README.md

 To-do:

 * I'd like to fix the flag issue for the Hungarian player (haven't figured out why `recode()` isn't working)
+* UEFA only showing four scorers, which I should fix
 * I think a table or graphic on goals per match would be really cool

 ## Visualization